Code-Institute-Submissions/online-cook-book/README.md

 * During the project i refered to the flask docs as well which have been a huge help
 * A big thank you to my mentor for planning and helping with the projects
 * A big thanks to tutor support for helping me out with many difficult issues.
-* A tutorial has been taken for learning how to use context varibles and sessions on [Youtube]: (https://www.youtube.com/watch?v=eBwhBrNbrNI)
+* A tutorial has been taken for learning how to use context varibles and sessions on [Youtube](https://www.youtube.com/watch?v=eBwhBrNbrNI)
 * Many more resources have been consulted online for advice and python syntax (stackoverflow, pyhton pep8, blogs, etc) so thank you to all the authors!